BeamApp/MusicPlayerViewController/Readme.md

 ![SCreenshot](https://github.com/BeamApp/MusicPlayerViewController/raw/master/Documentation/images/screen.png)

-MusicPlayerViewController aimes to be a drop-in component that serves as an UI for a Music Player on iPhone and iPhad by replicating the Music.app's user interface.
+MusicPlayerViewController aimes to be a drop-in component that serves as an UI for a Music Player on iPhone and iPad by replicating the Music.app's user interface.

 MusicPlayerViewController has the following features
 * UI for iPhone and iPad